punkstack/ninjaworld/README.md

 ## Next Steps

 * Improvement of I/O validation
 * Need more test cases to improve the test coverage
 * Need more map examples
 * Custom logger implemented but it is not upto the mark
-* CI pipelin for tests
+* CI pipeline for tests